You are here

 A literal interpretation of the Bible concerning both the origins of the earth and living creatures, and the history of the first human beings (basically the narrations reported by the Book of Genesis), would make one think, at first glance, of a rather small interval of time and of the immediate and complete creation of the species of living beings, above all that of the first man and woman.
 For this reason, strong acclamations of incompatibility between Bible and scientific thought arose quite soon.
 At the end of the 1800's, two positions began to crystallize, principally in the Anglo-Saxon world, known as "creationism" and "evolutionism," positions clothed by ideological nuances.
 The first was dangerously close to a literal understanding of the text of Genesis, showing little or no interest at all for the results of science, whereas the second fully embraced the historical-evolutionary horizon offered by the natural sciences, showing no interest in deepening those elements of compatibility suggested by a sound theology of creation.
 The echo of these positions remains today in several strands of public opinion, especially in those with a scarce access to a correct theological documentation.
 In the last decades of the 20th century, in several states of the United States there were examples of legal disputes between diverse social groups on account of programs and of text books to be used for teaching in the schools (the first example of caustic public debate was that occurred in Kansas).
 The term "evolutionism," nowadays widely in use, often indicates a philosophical vision of the world which makes of the whole of nature a great historical process in continuous mutation, in which it would not be possible to recognize the existence of any purpose.
 To affirm the biological theory (or theories) of "evolution," or also that the universe has an evolutionary history, does not necessarily endorse such a philosophical view.

-There exists, therefore, space for a theological reflection which may take into account the data of the sciences about evolution.
-As John Paul II thus pointed it out: "A faith in creation rightly understood and a teaching about evolution rightly grasped do not set up any obstacles: evolution, in fact, presupposes creation; creation is seen in light of evolution as an event which extends itself in time - as a creatio continua - in which God becomes visible to the eyes of the believer as the 'Creator of Heaven and earth'" (John Paul II, Address to the Meeting "Christian Faith and Theory of Evolution," Rome, April 26, 1985, in Insegnamenti, VIII,1 [1985], p.
+There exists, therefore, room for a theological reflection which may take into account the scientific data on evolution.
+As John Paul II pointed it out: "A faith in creation rightly understood and a teaching about evolution rightly grasped do not set up any obstacles: evolution, in fact, presupposes creation; creation is seen in light of evolution as an event which extends itself in time - as a creatio continua - in which God becomes visible to the eyes of the believer as the 'Creator of Heaven and earth'" (John Paul II, Address to the Meeting "Christian Faith and Theory of Evolution," Rome, April 26, 1985, in Insegnamenti, VIII,1 [1985], p.
 1132).
 Such a compatibility is possible if we think "that the human body, following the order impressed by the Creator on the energies of life, could have been gradually prepared in the forms of antecedent living beings.
 The human soul, however, on which man's humanity definitively depends, cannot emerge from matter, since the soul is of a spiritual nature" (John Paul II, General Audience, April 16, 1986).
-In a speech given to the Pontifical Academy of the Sciences on October 22, 1996, the same Pontiff did indeed clarify that it was not necessary to continue to refer to biological evolution in terms of a simple hypothesis, but one could consider it as an interpretative theory, now well established thanks to the convergence of many independent results (cf. Message to the Pontifical Academy of Sciences, "Magisterium is concerned with questions of evolution, for it involves the conception of man," October 22, 1996, ORWE, October 30, 1996, pp. 3 and 7).
+In a Message delivered to the Pontifical Academy of the Sciences on October 22, 1996, the same Pontiff did indeed clarify that it was not necessary to refer to biological evolution in terms of a simple hypothesis, but one could consider it as an interpretative theory, now well established thanks to the converging of many independent results (cf. Message to the Pontifical Academy of Sciences, "Magisterium is concerned with questions of evolution, for it involves the conception of man," October 22, 1996, ORWE, October 30, 1996, pp. 3 and 7).

-As in the other contexts of the debate between a scientific reading of the world and Christian Revelation, also in the relationship between evolution and creation many of the supposed points of contention depend upon a priori assumptions of a philosophical, at times ideological type.
-As pointed out by Maldamé (1996), often enough the philosophical premises which sustain several presentations of evolution are not explicitly clarified.
-Such a premise, for example, is that of attributing to chance the role of a "cause" in cosmic or in biological evolution.
-Also, that of presenting some affirmations of which it is not possible to have a factual knowledge, such as the existence of an original polygenism, as if they were a scientific result; or to present as scientific "evolution" that which is in reality more of a philosophical "evolutionism."
-Finally, it needs to be pointed out that the natural sciences are progressively setting aside the notion of "evolution by chance."
-Both in cosmology and in the studies on the origin of life, approaches which emphasize the coordination of causes, the action of teleonomy, the presence of morphogenesis and holistic phenomena, are gradually drawing more attention (see Finalism).
+As in the other contexts of the comparison between a scientific reading of the world and Christian Revelation, also in the relationship between evolution and creation many of the supposed points of contention depend upon a priori philosophical assumptions, at times even ideological.
+As pointed out by Maldamé (1996), many presentations of evolution are sustained by some philosophical premises which are not explicitly clarified.
+An implicit premise, for instance, is that of attributing to chance the role of a "cause" in cosmic or in biological evolution.
+Or, also, to present as scientific "evolution" what, in reality, is a philosophical "evolutionism," that is an all-encompassing outlook on nature capable of explainig the ultimate causes of the whole of reality.
+Finally, we have to point out that the natural sciences are progressively setting aside the notion of "evolution by chance."
+Both in cosmology and in the studies on the origin of life, approaches which emphasize the coordination of causes, the action of teleonomy, epigenetic, the presence of morphogenesis and holistic phenomena, are gradually drawing more attention (see Finalism).

 4. Philosophical Attempts for a Synthesis.
-Contemporary thought has explored diverse paths for a synthesis of the notion of creation with that of evolution, generally within a more ample philosophical field which has for its object the study of "the action of God in nature."
-One of these --about which I have already made reference-- seeks to develop the neo-Thomistic vision, paying close attention to the notion of the act of being and of the strict relationship existing between formal causality (closer to the field of empirical analysis) and final causality (which on the other hand transcends such a field).
+Contemporary thought has explored diverse paths looking for a synthesis between the notions of creation and evolution.
+A more ample philosophical terrain to look for such a synthesis is called today the "study of God's action in nature."
+A possible philosophical perspective is to develop a neo-Thomistic view, focusing on the notion of the "act of being" and on the strict relationship existing between formal causality (closer to empirical analysis) and final causality (which transcends the empirical level).
 God does not create pure effects, but causes.
-In relation to divine causality, the causality of creatures is a "secondary cause," not an "instrumental cause."
-For a further development in these regards, the reader is asked to refer to the bibliography (cf. M.J.
+In relation to divine causality, creatures are "secondary cause," not "instrumental causes."
+For a further development on this philosophical difference, the reader is asked to refer to the bibliography (cf. M.J.
 Nicolas, 1973; J.H.
 Nicolas,1993; Tanzella-Nitti, 1997).

-Following a phenomenological approach, Bergson introduced the concept of "creative evolution" (L'évolution créatrice, 1906) with which he proposed to overcome both mechanical and finalistic evolution, because both were held to be closed to the newness of real processes, whose logic would be that of a "vital impulse" (Fr. élan vital), always open to unforeseen riches of the Spirit.
-Teilhard de Chardin shared the concept of creative evolution, but he chose to highlight its strongly finalistic aspect (Le Phénomène Humain, 1955), that of an universe where matter is for life, life for the human person, the human person for Christ, Christ for God.
-A recent attempt to harmonize the doctrine of creation with the historical-evolutionary phenomenology of the cosmic becoming, starts from the "philosophy of process" of Whitehead (Process and Reality, 1929), whose influence is today quite alive, especially in the Anglo-Saxon theology belonging to the reformed Churches.
+Following a phenomenological approach, Henri Bergson introduced the concept of "creative evolution" (L'évolution créatrice, 1906), with which he proposed to overcome both mechanical and finalistic evolution.
+According to the French philosopher, both of them remain closed to the newness of real processes, whose logic would be that of a "vital impulse" (Fr. élan vital), always open to unforeseen riches of the Spirit.
+Teilhard de Chardin too made use of the concept of creative evolution, but he chose to highlight its strongly finalistic aspect (Le Phénomène Humain, 1955), that of an universe where matter is for life, life for the human person, the human person for Christ, Christ for God.
+A recent attempt to harmonize the doctrine of creation with the historical-evolutionary phenomenology of the cosmic becoming, is that suggested by Whitehead's "philosophy of process" (Process and Reality, 1929), quite influencial especially among Anglo-Saxon philosophers and theologians.

-Although the spiritualistic philosophy of Bergson and Teilhard and the process philosophy of Whitehead are intended to establish a framework which is metaphysical in character, in several aspects of their thought they differ from that understanding of the relationships between God and the world offered by a "metaphysics of being," and this not without consequences on the theological level.
-So as to be compatible with a metaphysics of being, the vital impulse of the Spirit, recognized as the subject of creative evolution (Bergson), should always correspond to a true creative project, whose fulfillment, however, cannot depend entirely nor automatically upon the potentialities of matter (Teilhard).
-In the case of process philosophy, it might end up "historicizing" the image of God, because His creative action is almost immersed in the cosmic becoming, with implications also for His knowledge of the future.
+Although the spiritualistic philosophy of Bergson and Teilhard, and the process philosophy of Whitehead, are intended to establish a framework which is metaphysical in character, in several aspects they differ from that understanding of the relationships between God and the world offered by a "metaphysics of being," having some consequences also on the theological level.
+First, in order to be compatible with a metaphysics of being, the vital impulse of the Spirit recognized as the subject of creative evolution (Bergson), should always correspond to a true creative project, whose fulfillment, however, cannot depend entirely nor automatically upon the potentialities of matter (Teilhard).
+Second, process philosophy might end up "historicizing" the image of God, because His creative action is almost immersed in the cosmic becoming, with implications also for His knowledge of the future.

 VI.
 The Biblical Concept of "New Creation" and the Future of the Universe.

 Biblical doctrine on creation also embraces the idea of a "new creation" (Is 65:17; cf. Rom 8:22-23), the promise of a "new heaven and a new earth" (Rv 21:1; 2Pt 3:13).
 Without nullifying that which today characterizes the material universe, such a renewal will represent its spiritual transfiguration (cf. Lumen gentium, n.
 48 and Gaudium et spes, n.
 39).
-The logic of this transfiguration, especially the relationships between the first and the new creation, and the newness which the resurrection of Jesus Christ has already brought about in the world, have already been expounded upon in another entry in this Encyclopedia.
-Here, I shall limit myself to complete with a few supplementary observations what has already been said.
+The logic of this transfiguration, especially the relationships between the first and the new creation, and the newness which the resurrection of Jesus Christ has already brought about in the world, have already been expounded in this Encyclopedia at the entry Resurrection.
+Here, I shall limit myself to add a few supplementary observations.

 In discussing the future of the universe, the comparison between the theological perspective and the natural sciences seems to encounter a serious difficulty.
-If regarding time already passed, theology and science could meet starting from a "discussion about the origins"; as regards to the future of time it must be observed that the possible or foreseeable extension of the history of the material universe does not necessarily coincide with the fraction of historical time which will accompany the history of salvation until the "end of time."
+While regarding the past, theology and science could meet starting from a "discussion about the origins", as regards to the future it must be observed that the possible or foreseeable extension of the history of the material universe does not necessarily coincide with the fraction of historical time which will accompany the history of salvation until the "end of time."
 The biblical notion of the "end of time" (cf. Mt 24:3; Rv 10:5-7; cf. also 1Cor 10:11; Jude 1:18) does not coincide with that of a "termination of the conditions which make life on earth possible," nor does it correspond to an end of the physical universe globally understood; furthermore, in a strict physical sense, once the universe has been called into existence, it will not have an end (cf. in this regard Thomas Aquinas, Summa Theologiae, I, q.
 104, a.
 4).

 1. History of the Cosmos and History of Salvation.
-Even if up until now we have used the term "history" in a general way, it is to be observed that the universe does not have a history, but a temporal development.
-Only rational creatures are subjects of history, a history they build by means of their freedom, in the good as in the evil circumstances.
-It is this history of freedom which comes to fulfillment at the "end of time," a fulfillment where human longings for justice, good, and salvation, denied by sin, shall be satisfied, thanks to the merits that Christ earned once for all upon the Cross.
-The temporal duration of the physical scenarios of the future universe -the fact for example that this might have an unlimited or instead a finite expansion- does not determine the conditions that make the definitive fulfillment of history possible, nor the context in which the final moral judgment will take place.
+Until now we have used the term "history" in a general way.
+However, we should observe that, strictly speaking, the universe does not have a history, but only a temporal development.
+Only rational creatures are subjects of history, a history they build by means of their freedom.
+It is this history of freedom which comes to fulfillment at the "end of time," a fulfillment where human longings for justice, good, and salvation will be satisfied, thanks to the merits that Christ earned once for all upon the Cross.
+The temporal duration of the physical scenarios of the future –the fact for example that this might have an unlimited or instead a finite expansion– does not determine the conditions that make the definitive fulfillment of history possible, nor the context in which the final moral judgment will take place.

 The physical universe will be transfigured according to modalities which are unknown to us.
-It will probably involve a certain destruction, but also the conservation of that which in it belongs to the creative plan of God.
-The physical conditions of a transfigured universe cannot be known simply by drawing from the knowledge which we now possess.
+It will probably involve a certain destruction, but also the conservation of what belongs to the creative plan of God.
+The physical conditions of a "transfigured" universe cannot be known by simply deducing them from our empirical universe.
 The properties of the risen body of Christ, first fruits of the new transfigured creation, cannot be deduced directly from the physical or biological properties of His true human nature, as it was historically known.
-God can make a new heaven and a new earth both from a universe destined (with measures made here and now) to be temporally and spatially unlimited, and from one that would even end with a great cosmic implosion.
-Similar considerations are to be made when one passes from the future scenario of the cosmos as a whole to that of our solar system in particular.
+God can make a new heaven and a new earth both from a universe which will expand forever, and from a physical universe that would end with a great cosmic implosion.
+Similar considerations are to be made when one switches from the future scenario of the cosmos as a whole to that of our solar system.
 Statements such as "end of the world," "universal judgment" or "return of Christ" cannot be put in direct relation to the time which the sun will spend to exhaust the hydrogen burning in its core, or with the time we humans have at our disposal to migrate towards more hospitable planets.

 2. Key-Points of the Confrontation between Cosmology and Theology.
 Bearing in mind what we have discussed so far, there are at least two points that are to be clarified, which probably will never be completely understood.
-Looking back at the past, the first point deals with the relationship between human sin and the history of the universe which preceded it; the second, looking towards the future, concerns what value to attribute to that cosmic teleonomy which appears to be at work from the origin of the universe until the appearance of the human being on the earth (or even up until the Paschal mystery of Christ) when such a historical process becomes projected upon future cosmological scenarios.
+Looking back at the past, the first point deals with the relationship between human sin and the history of the universe which preceded it; the second point, looking towards the future, concerns what value to attribute to that cosmic teleonomy which appears to be at work from the origin of the universe until the appearance of the human being on the earth, when such a historical process is projected upon future cosmological scenarios.

-Concerning the first point, a theological perspective which looks at the Incarnation of the Word as the fulfillment of the history of the cosmos, also attributing to the salvation of Christ a cosmic dimension, should ask itself whether cosmological evolution, as we know it, already had in itself some trace of corruption and of sin.
-However, cosmology does not recognize any essential change in the physical or biological processes after the appearance of the human being (and therefore after Original sin), if compared to how physics and biology worked during all the time preceding that extraordinary appearance.
-In regards to the problem of death, the dissolution of living beings in the biological order would seem to precede the sin of the progenitors.
-This involves the "historical" dimension of Original sin, and perhaps the very sin of the angels, who with the universe of human beings share many things, above all the condition of being a creature.
+Concerning the first point, a theological perspective which looks at the Incarnation of the Word as the fulfillment of the history of the cosmos, also attributing to the salvation of Christ a cosmic dimension, should ask whether cosmological evolution, as we know it, contains any traces of corruption due to man's original sin.
+We know that the historical cosmological universe does not show any substantial change in the physical or biological processes after the appearance of the human being (and therefore after his original sin), when we consider how physics and biology worked during the time preceding that appearance.
+In regards to the problem of death, the dissolution (biological death) of living beings certainly precede any possible sin made by human progenitors.

-Dealing with the second point, one notes that a teleonomical reading of cosmology, i.e., the idea that the evolving universe would find its perfection in the appearance of the human being (anthropological fulfillment), or even in the Incarnation of the Word of God (Christological fulfillment), appears, in the end, to be always unfulfilled if referred to future cosmological scenarios.
+Dealing with the second point, one notes that a teleonomical reading of cosmology, i.e., the idea that the evolving universe would find its fulfillment in the appearance of the human being (anthropological fulfillment), or in the Incarnation and Paschal Mystery of the Word of God (Christological fulfillment), appears less clear if we look to future cosmological scenarios.
 The environmental conditions which made possible the appearance of life and of human beings on the earth can subsist for a rather limited time, if compared with cosmic time-scales.
 If a Christocentric understanding of the history of the cosmos favors the idea of "continuity" between the first and new creation, the fact that the entire universe will continue to exist and develop also when the conditions which make life on the earth possible will come to an end, would place the accent on "the discontinuity" between the world as we know it and the future transfigured world.
 In other words, the physical history of the universe and the history of salvation would appear to better agree from the origin of the universe until Easter, much more than they seem to do from Easter onwards.

 Documents of the Catholic Church related to the subject: